chris-pikul/mockingbird/TEMPLATES.md

+# Mockingbird Templates

+Templates are structured pieces of text that have template-tag instructions imbedded in them.
+These templat-tags can perform a number of the Mockingbird generators.
+These templates are powered by [Handlebars.js](https://handlebarsjs.com/), so following their documentation can also help you.

+At the very root, the template-tags take the form of double-brace enclosed annotations such as `{{ float }}`.
+Inserting these tags anywhere in your text will have them replaced with the output of that generator.

+Some generators accept inputs, such as the `regex` generator, or the `digits` generator.
+To provide arguments to a tag, just space separate them after the the generator name.
+Such as `{{float 10 20}}` to generate a random float between 10 and 20.

+It's important to note that if a generator expects a string, you can wrap them in quotes.
+This is especially important for the `regex` generator which expects a regular expression to be passed into it.
+For example: `{{regex "[A-Z]\-\d{10}"}}` is properly formed.

+## Repeating Blocks

+For your convienience there is a "block helper" provided to repeat sections of template for you.
+Using the handlebars notation, it is prefixed with a `#` for the opening tag, and requires a closing tag prefixed with `/`.
+The block helper is simply "`repeat`" and it optionally accepts up to 2 arguments:

+* __No Arguments__ it will only execute the block once.
+* __One Argument__ is taken as the number of times to repeat the block.
+* __Two Arguments__ is understood as a range, and will execute a random number of times between the first and second argument.

+## Available Generators

 * `bool | boolean` Boolean
 * `regex | regexp` __(accepts input)__ Generate Using Regular Expression
 * `year` __(accepts input)__ Year With Custom Range